-We acknowledge that First Nations people have cared for this continent for over 65,000 years and pay our respects to them, their cultures and Elders past, present and emerging.
-We acknowledge the Barada Barna, Widi, Jangga, Barada Kabalbara Yetimarala, Gaangalu Nation People, Darumbal, Woppaburra, First Nations Bailai, Gurang, Gooreng Gooreng, Taribelang Bunda People, Wulli Wulli Nation People, Wadja, Iman/Jiman, Western Kangoulu, Kanolu, Bidjara, Karingbal and Wangan and Jagalingou (Clermont-Belyando) Area People as the First Nations peoples of the waters, and lands, within our reporting region.
+The First Nations people have cared for this continent for over 65,000 years and we pay our respects to them, their cultures and Elders past, present and emerging.
+We acknowledge the Barada Barna, Widi, Jangga, Barada Kabalbara Yetimarala, Gaangalu Nation People, Darumbal, Koinjmal, Woppaburra, First Nations Bailai, Gurang, Gooreng Gooreng, Taribelang Bunda People, Wulli Wulli Nation People, Wadja, Iman/Jiman, Western Kangoulu, Kanolu, Bidjara, Karingbal and Wangan and Jagalingou (Clermont-Belyando) Area People as the First Nations peoples of the waters, and lands, within our reporting region.

 Facts about the Fitzroy Basin